nidi3/raml-tester/README.md

 }
 ```
-The ExpectedCoverage rule additionally checks if all resources, query parameters, form parameters, headers and response codes
+The ExpectedUsage rule additionally checks if all resources, query parameters, form parameters, headers and response codes
 defined in the RAML are at least used once.

 See also the demo project https://github.com/nidi3/raml-tester-uc-spring